Anti-Zeno purification of spin baths by quantum probe measurements: Discussion

-We have demonstrated, theoretically and experimentally, the ability to purify the initially fully mixed spin-bath state to a low-entropy steady-state by conditional measurements of a spin-probe coupled to it.
-We have also revealed the remarkable, hitherto unknown, persistent posterior effects of such purification on other probe spins.
-The demonstrated effects are not observable unless we track a particular conditional measurement sequence.
-Otherwise, following $m$ projective measurements of the spin-probe S, its mean coherence exhibits decay that is an average over the $2^m$ possible measurement outcomes which we dub here conditional trajectories (CT).
-One can verify \cite{ref70} that the corresponding averaged state of the bath $B$ is then the same as the unmeasured state at time $t$ i.e., $\sum_N \rho_B(M_N, t) = \rho_B(t)$.
-This confirms the {\it ergodicity} of the interacting $S+B$ (system $+$ bath).
-Thus, averaging over all possible FID patterns resulting from all different CT yields the FID of $S$ in the absence of any measurements.
-By contrast, we have here searched to unravel individual CTs that correspond to specific states of B and hence to particular magnetic (dipolar) field distributions generated by the bath.
-The FID time $T_2^*$, is actually an average of faster and slower decays of the S-coherence caused by the bath: There are bath states that almost freeze the decay (obeying QZE evolution) and those that , on the contrary, speed it up (under AZE evolution).All such effects become observable upon resolving the CTs of S, as demonstrated here.
-We wish to highlight the role of conditional measurements that lead to AZE oscillations of the probe spin, as they allow to spectroscopically identify strongly-interacting spins.
-Such spins are otherwise identified through complex correlation spectroscopy methods \cite{ref71,ref72}.
-For example, from the underdamped (AZE) oscillations in Fig. 3, we identify the presence of a strongly-interacting spin with coupling strength $g \sim 200 kHz$.
-Remarkably, we have shown the ability to purify an initially unpolarized (high-temperature) bath-state to a low-entropy steady state that is controlled by selecting a CT with fairly high success probability and limited number of measurement.
-Due to the rise in the success probability of the selected result as the $B$-distribution narrows down.
-This favorable scaling of spin-bath purification with the number of successful outcomes is akin to that of quantum state engineering by conditional measurements previously introduced by some of us to control the evolution of quantum observables \cite{ref68,ref73,ref74}.
-One can optimize the present protocol by adopting similar protocols \cite{ref68}.
+The demonstrated effects are not observable unless we track a particular measurement sequence, performed at AZE-compatible intervals, which we dub a conditional trajectory (CT).
+Otherwise, after following m projective measurements of the spin-probe S, its mean coherence exhibits decay that is an average over the $2^m$ possible measurement outcomes, pertaining to $2^m$ different CT.
+One can verify \cite{ref70} that the corresponding averaged state of the bath B is then the same as the unmeasured state at time $t$, i.e., $\sum_N \rho_B(M_N, t) = \rho_B(t)$.
+Thus, averaging over all possible free induction decay (FID) patterns resulting from all different CT yields the FID of $S$ in the absence of any measurements.
+The FID time $T_2^*$, is actually an average of faster and slower decays of the $S$-coherence caused by the bath: There are bath states that almost freeze the S-coherence decay (obeying the QZE) and those that, on the contrary, speed it up (conforming to the AZE).
+All such effects become observable upon resolving the individual CTs of $S$, as demonstrated here (Figs.\,\ref{BathPure}, \ref{ProbeFID}, \ref{fig:three}).
+These CTs correspond to specific states of $B$ and hence to particular magnetic (dipolar) field distributions generated by the bath.